 Common Features: Wired & wireless controls, thermostat, various speed settings

-What We Don’t: Might pull in pollen. dust of other odors, will not work effectively in some areas
+CONS: It might pull in pollen. dust of other odors will not work effectively in some areas

 Whole house fans serve the purpose of an exhaust system.
-However, unlike exhaust fans which I mention above, these exhaust stale air through ventilation provided in the ceiling and pull fresh air through the open spaces like windows and doors.
+However, unlike the exhaust fans, I mentioned above, these exhaust stale air through ventilation provided in the ceiling and pull fresh air through the open spaces like windows and doors.
 For whole-house fans to work optimally, a home must have open spaces that allow air inside the home.

 Whole house fans should, however, not be confused with attic fans.
-Attic fans are installed on the gable or the roof and only used to ventilate the attic.
-In summer, attic fans exhaust hot air, and in winter, they help prevent condensation, mold growth, and ice damming.
+Attic fans are installed on the gable or the roof and are only used to ventilate the attic.
+In summer, attic fans exhaust hot air; in winter, they help prevent condensation, mold growth, and ice damming.

 Can you run a whole house fan all night?

 Running a whole house fan all night will depend on several factors.
 However, I would advise someone to use it during the coolest times of the day.
 Running a whole house fan late in the evening should keep a home cool through the night.
 You can also run it early morning to keep the home cool during the day.

 When buying a fan, you should consider several factors.
 A fan in your home should perform at the highest efficiency.
 The type of fan you use in your home is one of the main factors you should consider.

 However, other factors include the size of the room, floor height, and the amount of air a room gets.
 Most of the fans look alike and with minor changes in the design or working principle to make them serve better in different situations.